kul-sudo/eportal/README.md

 - `living bodies`: Living bodies give their current energy.
 - `dead bodies`: Dead bodies give the energy they had the moment they died.

-[Omnivorous bodies](#bodies) only get certain part of the food's energy they eat, unlike carnivorous and herbivorous bodies.
+[Omnivorous bodies](#bodies) only get certain part of energy of the food they eat, unlike carnivorous and herbivorous bodies.

 The body constantly spends energy on: